Free School Meals (FSM)

-Priority 2 - Students in receipt of Free School Meals will be eligible to receive a Bursary award of up to £800 for 2014-15 paid in three instalments (November, February and May).
+Priority 2 - Students in receipt of Free School Meals will be eligible to receive a Bursary award of up to £900 for 2018-19

-Priority 3 - In the event of funding remaining within the school's Bursary Fund allocation once all Priority 1 and 2 awards have been made, awards of up to £600 will be made to students of families in receipt of tax credits with an additional household income of up to £20,817.
-This priority will be reviewed in November and if there is still funding available, the eligibility criteria will be changed to £25,521 and applications for this will then be looked over.
+Priority 3 - In the event of funding remaining within the school's Bursary Fund allocation once all Priority 1 and 2 awards have been made, awards of up to £700 for 2018-19 will be made to students of families in receipt of tax credits with an additional household income of up to £20,817.
+This priority will be reviewed and if there is still funding available, the eligibility criteria will be changed to £25,521 and applications for this will then be looked over.

 If you are unsure about what to do or require any further information please do not hesitate to contact Miss Dicken (Sixth Form Support Officer) 01254 380527, firstname.lastname@example.org or Mrs Haralambos (Business Manager).